 Automated procurement within supply chains is also an important dimension of this new age approach to manufacturing.
 Fostering collaboration with suppliers and a focus on creating value rather than price, procurement automation changes the game.

 What its proponents envisage is a factory of the future engaged in customer focused, connected and collaborative manufacturing.
 Achieving this advanced manufacturing requires a willingness to embrace end-to-end digitization.
-You find out how that can be achieved read my point of view here.

 What we now see as new technologies such as the IoT, 3D printing, and robotics, have in fact been emerging for many decades.
 As they are applied in the real world of manufacturing they are generating vast volumes of data, what Toffler described as information overload and what weve come to know as big data, which we now have the ability to capture, and the computing power to analyze in real-time.
 The fourth wave is truly upon us.

 TCS is a Platinum Sponsor of the Executive Summit at Oracle Modern Supply Chain Experience 2017.
 While companies understand the value of digital technologies, they struggle to develop strategies and a roadmap to leverage digital capabilities to transform their business models.
 Do join us for an insightful sessionwhichwill focus on attendees strategies and their perception of the challenges, opportunities, and impact digital technologies are and will have on their operations.
-Click here for more details.